What are Dependants' Grants?

 Download a Childcare Grant application form (CCG1) from your student finance account, fill this in and return it to us.

 You don't need to know your childcare provider details to get your first payment.
 You'll be asked for an estimate of your weekly costs.
 To avoid having to repay anything it's important to give a realistic estimate of your childcare costs.

 We'll assess your application and send you a letter telling you how much student finance you're entitled to, including any Childcare Grant.

 We'll pay any Childcare Grant you're entitled to directly into your bank account, in three instalments, usually at the same time as any Maintenance Loan you get.

 At three points during the academic year, we'll send you a Childcare Costs Confirmation Form (CCG2) for you and your childcare provider to fill in.

 Your childcare provider will need to confirm the actual childcare costs they charged you.

 If the actual amount is different from the amount you estimated in your initial application, we'll reduce or increase your next instalment of Childcare Grant accordingly.

-Return the CCG2 form to us as quickly as possible to make sure you continue to receive CCG.
+Return the CCG2 form to us as quickly as possible to make sure you continue to get your Childcare Grant.